jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 * [Star Trackers: Telling Up From Down In Any Space](https://hackaday.com/2020/04/02/star-trackers-telling-up-from-down-in-any-space/)

 ## Dead Reckoning (DR)
+Dead Reckoning is the process of determining current position by combining previously determined positional data with speed and heading.
+This process can also be applied to determine future positions as well.

+You can calculates speed and heading through the use of an internal inertial measurement unit (IMU).
+The addition of an wheel ticks and IMU allows higher precision and more accurate readings in between GNSS data refreshes.

 * http://www.furuno.com/en/gnss/technical/tec_dead

 ## Global Navigation Satellite Systems (GNSS)